discoveryworks/readme-dot-lint/linted_readmes/nodejs/node/README.md

 🌸🌸🌸 What does node do?
 =============================

-Node.js is an open-source, cross-platform JavaScript runtime environment.🌸🌸🌸🌸 How do I use node?
+Node.js is an open-source, cross-platform JavaScript runtime environment.

+🌸🌸🌸🌸 How do I use node?
 =============================

 installers, and source tarballs are available at